 Sometimes referred to as sustainable tourism, ecotourism borrows heavily from the principles of minimizing social, physical, psychological, and behavioral impacts.

-In other words, ecotourism entails the responsible travel to natural areas, conserving the environment, as well as sustaining the well-being of the local people through education and interpretation of local social, environmental, and political matters.
+In other words, ecotourism entails responsible travel to natural areas, conserving the environment, and sustaining the well-being of the local people through education and interpretation of local social, environmental, and political matters.